West Harbour Gardens Residential Care

-Nestled in beautiful, large gardens in the quiet modern suburb of Hobsonville, West Harbour Gardens Residential Care offers the best in rest home and hospital level care to residents in comfortable, homely surroundings.
+Nestled in beautiful, large gardens in the quiet modern suburb of Hobsonville, West Harbour Gardens Residential Care offers the best in Rest Home, Hospital and now Dementia level care to Residents in comfortable, homely surroundings.

 Enjoy Our Beautiful Grounds

 West Harbour Gardens boasts exceptional grounds, in both size and beauty.
 A central pagoda, three smaller raised gardens, an aviary, as well as internal courtyards creates a peaceful setting while still providing plenty of practical space for daily living.

 The building itself is purpose-built as a Residential Care home, with three separate wings stemming from a central communal area.
 Two of the wings sport their own smaller lounge, retaining an intimate feeling to this moderately sized home.
 A large atrium for dining, activities, celebrations, and community provides a friendly and convenient space for daily living.

 Jacqueline Parker-Nance, Registered Nurse

 With a nursing career spanning some 25+ years, Jacqueline knows a thing or two about leading a team to deliver exceptional care.
 She recently held a facility management position with a large, reputable organisation, within a facility specialising in high level care.

 Jacqueline is keenly interested in both nursing and psychology, and holds bachelor degrees in both disciplines.
 Her experience in mental health and adult psychology perfectly compliments her aged care interests, helping her gain a deep understanding our residents’ holistic care needs.

 Zeacille joins the team as our new Clinical Co-ordinator and brings with her over 10 years of experience as a Registered Nurse.
 Whilst she has experience in Mental Health, Paediatrics, Medical, and Surgical nursing, she found her passion when she came to New Zealand from the Philippines to help care for the elderly.